savonet/book/installation.md

 On Ubuntu and Debian, you can also have access to the packages which are automatically built for the latest version.
-This allows for quick testing of the latest features, but we do not recommend them yet for production purposes.
+This allows for quick testing of the latest features, but we do not recommend them for production purposes.
 In order to have access to those, first install the repository signing key:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 20D63CCDDD0F62C2